SLED DOGS IN AMERICA

 There is still a story to be told in the 21st century of disappearing cultures and traditions that are linked with animal partnerships.
 These changes are not due to dramatic violence, but to the introduction of machines and the rapidly melting ice.

 What began as a joke in 2009 to tease professional musher friends, has become one of the most challenging artistic journeys to date.
 I put a harness on 12” tall Mickey, my naughty Jack Russell Terrier and taught him to leap forward at the “MUSH” command.
 The next thing I knew was I was running behind a small kick-sled and had enlisted the reluctant help of my Rottweiler cross, Annie.
 She thought this was the worse idea I had ever had.
 Mickey, on the other hand, did not think his role as a sled dog was a joke and his enthusiasm was contagious.

-I now have a team of four real sled dogs and can actually ride this sled.
+I soon had a team of four real sled dogs and could actually ride this sled (the team in now retired).
 I also have an entire bookcase dedicated to the remarkable and relatively unknown history of the many roles these dogs have played in American History for more than 12,000 years.

 People in the Arctic regions of the world could not have survived the harsh climate without dogs.